-Definition: Don’t spend your time worrying about things of that past that cannot be changed.
+Definition: Don’t spend your time worrying about things of the past that cannot be changed.

 This idiom is a classic English proverb that warns people not to worry or be upset about things that have already happened or things that cannot be undone.

-The problem, however, is you cannot change the past; the milk have already been spilled.
-The proverb, therefore, puts a focus onto the future.
+The problem, however, is you cannot change the past; the milk has already been spilled.
+The proverb, therefore, puts a focus on the future.

 Origin of Don’t Cry Over Spilt Milk